opencast/opencast/docs/guides/admin/docs/installation/example-installation.md

     sudo groupadd -g 1234 opencast
     sudo useradd -g 1234 -u 1234 opencast

 Now you need to mount the network storage on all three servers of the Opencast clusters.
-To do that you need to edit the /etc/fstab on each server and add the command to mount the network storage on startup:
+The directory used in this installation will be `/srv/opencast` To do that you need to edit the /etc/fstab on each server and add the command to mount the network storage on startup:

     storageserver.example.com:/srv/opencast /srv/opencast   nfs rw,hard,intr,rsize=32768,wsize=32768 0 0